Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 • the higher the rake is, the more you are incentivized to implement a 3b/fold approach (since you either win pot preflop or proceed with the hand as the aggressor)

-Some hate this approach, while some love it, but it's almost impossible to be a cash game grinder and ignore the subject of rakeback.
+Some hate this approach, and some love it, but it's almost impossible to be a cash game grinder while ignoring the subject of rakeback.
 Rakeback is the amount of rake you've generated returned to you after meeting specific requirements.
 Different rooms offer different rakeback deals, but the most popular option is a fixed percentage of paid rake returned to players based on how much they play.

-While you should never rely solely on rakeback (since the number can change drastically and suddenly), it's impossible to deny that a good rakeback deal will significantly boost your winnings.
+While you should never rely solely on rakeback (since the number can change drastically), it's hard to deny that a good rakeback deal will significantly boost your winnings.
 So, it's a topic worth spending some time on.
 Luckily, as of the moment of writing this article (early 2024), the two biggest players in online poker, PokerStars and GG Poker, offer around 50% rakeback deals, making the life of many poker grinders easier.

 Wherever you play right now, verify whether other operators offer better conditions for your stakes.